-Always take your cat to the vet if you suspect that they are blind.
-If it is only a temporary problem, your vet will prescribe medication to treat the underlying condition.
-Once this condition is treated, their sense of vision should return.
+Many ocular issues – such as a detached retina – can be successfully treated by your vet.
 On the other hand, there is no treatment for cats that are permanently blind.
 Still, it is good to get a firm diagnosis from your vet.
-You can then make any necessary adjustments to make your cat’s life is as simple as possible.
+You can then make any necessary adjustments to make your cat’s life as simple as possible.

 3. Anxiety Disorder

 It is normal for cats’ eyes to dilate in response to fear.
 The pupil dilation lets more light into their eyes, improves their vision, and gives cats the best chance of escaping danger.